AescaFarstad/alma/data.md

 ## Data Pipeline

-The game's map data is generated through a multi-step pipeline.
-The process starts with a large OpenStreetMap data file and progressively refines it into a format the game can use for logic and rendering.
-All intermediate data artifacts are stored in the /data/ directory for examination.
+The game's map data is generated through a multi-step pipeline orchestrated by `src/mapgen/gen_data.ts`.
+The process starts with a large OpenStreetMap data file and progressively refines it into formats the game can use for logic and rendering.
+All intermediate data artifacts are stored in the `/data/` directory for examination.

-The pipeline consists of the following steps:
+The pipeline consists of the following steps, executed in sequence:

-1.  **Region Filtering**: The process begins by extracting the relevant map area for Almaty from a larger country-wide OSM file.
-This creates a smaller, more manageable file, /data/almaty_c.pbf.

-2.  **GeoJSON Conversion**: The filtered OSM data is then converted into GeoJSON format by the src/mapgen/process_osm_data.cjs script.
-The output is a GeoJSON file containing building and road features.
-This step is run via the 'Process OSM' VS Code task.

-3.  **GeoJSON Filtering**: The raw GeoJSON is further processed by the src/mapgen/filter_geojson.cjs script.
-This step can be used to remove unneeded features, simplify geometries, or modify properties to suit the game's requirements.
+1.  **Process OSM (`process_osm_data.ts`)**: This initial step extracts a specific geographic area (e.g., central Almaty) from a large `.pbf` file (like `kazakhstan-latest.osm.pbf`).
+It filters for desired map features (buildings, roads, etc.) based on OSM tags and converts them into separate GeoJSON files.

+2.  **Filter GeoJSON (`filter_geojson.ts`)**: The raw GeoJSON files are processed to remove unwanted features and ensure the data conforms to the required structure for the game.

+3.  **Deduplicate GeoJSON (`deduplicate_geojson.ts`)**: This step removes duplicate features from the GeoJSON files to clean up the data and reduce redundancy.

+4.  **Simplify GeoJSON (`simplify.ts`)**: This is a critical step that heavily processes the building data.
+It performs several operations:
+    *   **Manual Corrections**: It programmatically applies corrections, such as converting closed `LineString` geometries into valid `Polygon`s and uniting a predefined set of adjacent buildings into a single, logical structure.
+    *   **S6 Simplification**: It generates a `buildings_simplified.geojson` file.
+The geometries in this file are simplified using a series of `unround` and `flatten` operations.
+This output is a standard GeoJSON file containing only the simplified coordinates and building IDs, with all other properties stripped.
+    *   **Blob Unification**: It unites all corrected building geometries into larger "blobs".
+The result is saved to `blobs.txt`.
+Each line in this file represents one blob and contains the blob's index, a list of the original building IDs it contains, and the flat array of the blob's coordinates.
+This is used for a later processing step.
+    *   **S7 Simplification**: It produces a `buildings_s7.txt` file.
+This file contains building data simplified with a more complex algorithm involving dilation, erosion, and cornerizing.
+The output is a text file where each line contains the building ID, a JSON string of its properties, and the flattened array of its simplified coordinates.

-4.  **Navigation Mesh Generation**: The src/mapgen/build_navmesh.cjs script takes the filtered GeoJSON and generates a navigation mesh, which is essential for pathfinding and unit movement within the game.
+5.  **Build NavMesh (`build_navmesh.ts`)**: This script takes the simplified GeoJSON from the previous step and generates a navigation mesh, which is essential for pathfinding and unit movement within the game.

+6.  **Copy Data**: The final step copies the required data assets (`buildings_simplified.geojson` and `buildings_s7.txt`) into the `/public/data` directory, making them available to the game client.

-The result of this pipeline is a final GeoJSON file that is loaded by the game and navmesh data.
-The GeoJSON file serves two purposes: it provides the core data for the game's logic (e.g., building locations, properties) and it is used to dynamically generate vector tiles on the client-side for map rendering using technologies like geojson-vt in a web worker.
+The result of this pipeline is a set of optimized files ready to be loaded by the game.
+The GeoJSON file provides the core data for game logic and dynamic vector tile generation, while the text files are used for specific, custom data-loading purposes.

 ---